Peer Tutoring Program, CLASS

 Provides assistance in learning chemical concepts, problem-solving strategies, and answering general questions.
 The Chemistry Center will provide students with additional learning resources and limited help using digital homework platforms.
 Instructors are both graduate students and undergraduate students who are majoring in chemistry.

-The primary focus is to provide assistance in CSC 111, CSC 112, and CSC 221.
+The Computer Science Center‘s primary focus is to provide assistance in CSC 111, CSC 112, and CSC 221.
 No appointment is necessary, so drop by to ask questions, work on assignments, and meet your classmates.

 Be involved and explore extracurricular activities.
 The Link (hosts all campus clubs and organizations), mentoring programs, student organizations, and leadership initiatives can be found here.

-The mission of the Student Health Service is to promote and maintain the health of students attending the University by modifying or removing health-related barriers to learning.
+The mission of Student Health Services is to promote and maintain the health of students attending the University by modifying or removing health-related barriers to learning.

 The Women’s Center provides a lounge for students to hang out, do homework, and learn together about important issues of gender equity.
 The Center also hosts events and workshops, and provides mentoring, to help students build life skills and consider future career paths.